codio/knowledge/source/instructors/authoring/assessments/student-submission.rst

 --------------------
 By default each assessment has a Submit button beneath the assessment.
 Once pressed, the answer is autograded.

 .. note:: You can customize the Submit button label to any text you prefer.
-In the assessment markdown, update the text to the left of "|assessment".
+In the assessment markdown, update the text to the left of `|assessment`.

     .. image:: /img/guides/customizeSubmitbutton.png
        :alt: Customize Submit Button